nphumbert/nphumbert.github.io/source/about/index.markdown

 footer: true
 ---

 I'm an entrepreneur and I currently work as a software engineer and manager of my company.
-I create my own applications ([LiteSln](http://nphumbert.github.io/litesln)) and speak about software development on my youtube channel called [Crafties (in French)](https://www.youtube.com/channel/UCZjAiQD5Wl_vLQPvzT6dl1g).
+I create my own applications ([LiteSln](http://nphumbert.github.io/litesln)) and speak about software development on my YouTube channel called [Crafties (in French)](https://www.youtube.com/channel/UCZjAiQD5Wl_vLQPvzT6dl1g).

 I am a very accesible person and enjoy to talk to people from all over the world.
 I speak French, Spanish, English, Portuguese and a bit of Italian.
 I love my husband, family, sports, music and programming.